+ncv - black Asii

+HCV ATTRIBUTE Species at Risk - Habitat and Population

+OPERATIONAL MONITORING PROGRAM

+MANAGEMENT Protect identified lo ocations of Black Ash

+OBJECTIVE

+INDICATOR Protection of all known locations of Black Ash

+MONITORING/REP ORTING MONITORING STRATEGY

+FREQUENCY

+Ensure all known locations of Black Ash in PHP's

+Annual management area are protected from harvest

+activities.

+DATA SOURCES COST AND DIFFICULTY

+DUD do control of the bound of

+The Forest Manager (TFM); NSDLF, Low - PHP does not conduct include the harvest of

+NSE, ACCDC databases Black Ash in its management

+FOREST MANAGEMENT PRESCRIPTION

-HCV ATTRIBUTE Species at Risk - Ha abitat and Population OPERATIONAL MONITORING PROGRAM MANAGEMENT Protect identified lo ocations of Black Ash OBJECTIVE INDICATOR Protection of all kno own locations of Black Ash MONITORING/REP PORTING MONITORING STRATEGY FREQUENCY Ensure all known locations of Black Ash in PHP's Annual management area are protected from harvest activities.
-DATA SOURCES COST AND DIFFICULTY The Forest Manage er (TFM); NSDNR, Low - PHP does not conduct include the harvest of NSE, ACCDC databases Black Ash in its management FOREST MANAGEMENT PRESCRIPTION ack Ash in its forest management.
-Queries of the • ews of the rare species databases from NSDNR, NSE, and ACDCC, did not identify black ash stands for lands managed by PHP.
-2017 MONITORING UPDATE No known stands of black ash occur within PHP's area of operation.
-SUPPORTING DOCUMENTS/REFERENCES NSDNR, NSE, ACCDC databases
+- PHP does not include the harvest of Black Ash in its forest management.
+Queries of the NSDLF forest inventory, as well as reviews of the rare species databases from NSDLF, NSE, and ACDCC, did not identify black ash stands for lands managed by PHP.

+No known stands of black ash occur within PHP's area of operation.

+NSDLF, NSE, ACCDC databases